qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 platforms, such as Mac, where a GUI application does not necessarily inherit the user's shell environment.
-It's also useful for setting and viewing environment variables for the external tool sets controlled by the Processing toolbox (e.g., SAGA, GRASS), and for turning on debugging output for specific sections of the source code.
+It's also useful for setting and viewing environment variables for the external tool sets controlled by the Processing toolbox (e.g., GRASS), and for turning on debugging output for specific sections of the source code.

 Check |checkbox| :guilabel:`Use custom variables (restart required - include separators)`